- Master of Science (M.S.) in Naval Architecture and Marine Engineering

 The doctoral degree is conferred in recognition of marked ability and scholarship in some relatively broad field of knowledge.
 A part of the work consists of regularly scheduled graduate courses of instruction in the chosen field and in such cognate subjects as may be required by the committee.
 In addition, the student must conduct an independent investigation in a subdivision of the selected field, and must present the results of the investigation in the form of a dissertation.

 A student becomes a pre-candidate for the doctorate when admitted to the Horace H. Rackham School of Graduate Studies and accepted in a field of specialization.
-Candidacy is achieved when the student demonstrates competence in her/his broad field of knowledge through the completion of coursework, passing comprehensive exams and successful presentation of a Ph.D. prospectus.
+Candidacy is achieved when the student demonstrates competence in their broad field of knowledge through the completion of coursework, passing comprehensive exams and successful presentation of a Ph.D. prospectus.

 There is no general course requirement for the doctorate.
 However, during the course of a student’s graduate study, three math classes and 50 total classroom credit hours are expected as a minimum (with an approved M.S. degree earned before admission to the Ph.D. program, the total classroom credit hours could be reduced to 20).
 The comprehensive exam consists of a Part I qualifying requirement.
 To complete the Qualifying requirement, students need to take at least three 500 level or higher NAME classes and receive a grade of “A-” or better in each one of the classes.
 Students will need to fulfill the PART I requirement before they are able to present their prospectus presentation (PART II) describing the proposed Ph.D. dissertation.
 A special doctoral committee is appointed for each applicant to supervise the work of the student both in election of courses and in the preparation of the dissertation.